-Objective (A.1): Coordinate disaster loss reduction programs, initiatives, and policies throughout Mississippi.

-• Outcome: Reduction in damages due to natural and man-made disasters.
+Objective (A.1): Coordinate disaster loss reduction programs, initiatives, and policies throughout Mississippi. • Outcome: Reduction in damages due to natural and man-made disasters.

 The Mitigation Grants Bureau administers the Hazard Mitigation Assistance Grants.
-These grant programs include the Hazard Mitigation Grant Program (HMGP), Flood Mitigation Assistance (FMA), and the Building Resilient Infrastructure and Communities Program (BRIC).
+These grant programs include the Hazard Mitigation Grant Program, Flood Mitigation Assistance, Swift Current Program, and the Building Resilient Infrastructure and Communities Program.

-This Bureau provides grants to assist eligible applicants (State agencies, local governments, private non-profits, and FEMA recognized tribal organizations) to build back stronger and safer before and after a Major Presidential Declaration.
-The Bureau of Mitigation Grants believes that the most successful way to achieve disaster resiliency is through educating our citizens, especially our children, about natural disasters.
+This Bureau provides grants to assist eligible applicants (State agencies, local governments, private nonprofits, and Federal Emergency Management Agency-recognized tribal organizations) to build stronger and safer before and after a Major Presidential Declaration.
+The Bureau of Mitigation Grants believes that the most successful way to achieve disaster resiliency is through educating citizens, especially children, about natural disasters.
 This will allow them to make better decisions regarding natural and man-made disasters when they are adults.